hoverbike1/TOTK-Mods-collection/README.md

 - Graphics - **Disable Internal FSR Sharpening Shader** : This mod disables the sharpening effect of post processed FSR Downscaling internally.
 GPU Performance cost is extremely low so use it will not improve it, but could do an ugly render if you use it without the FSR Downscaling.
 Don't use this mod without "Graphics - Disable Internal FSR Downscaling".
+It's recommended to use this mod with "Graphics - Disable Internal FSR Sharpening Shader" if you are on yuzu.
 **BEWARE !** It seems that this mod could be responsible for crashes on Ryujinx.
 </br>